-Figure 20 Government vehicle inventory by type
+Figure 20: Government vehicle inventory by type

-Source: Ministry of Infrastructure 2016/17 Government Vehicle Inventory
+(Source: Ministry of Infrastructure 2016/17 Government Vehicle Inventory)

-The following steps were employed to utilize the available data to estimate the rolling stock of vehicles in Tonga:
+The following steps were employed to utilise the available data to estimate the rolling stock of vehicles in Tonga.

-Focus was placed on vehicle registrations enhanced with the government fleet data because both of these datasets were broken down by vehicle type and they were largely in agreement with vehicle imports.
+Focus was placed on vehicle registrations, enhanced with the government fleet data, because both of these datasets were broken down by vehicle type and they were largely in agreement with vehicle imports.

-In order to convert new registrations into vehicle stock, the amount of time a vehicle had been in Tonga and is used before retirement was taken into account.
-For this, Census 2016 data was used showing that 59% of households owned vehicles and 8% had purchased them within the past year.
+In order to convert new registrations into vehicle stock, the length of time a vehicle has been in Tonga and is used before retirement was taken into account.
+For this, Census 2016 data were used, showing that 59% of households owned vehicles and 8% had purchased them within the past year.
 This would indicate that the average vehicle lasts 59/8=7.3 years after being imported.

-The 2010 data was removed because it was an outlier year of heavy vehicle replacement after Cyclone Rene.
+The 2010 data were removed because it was an outlier year of heavy vehicle replacement after Cyclone Rene.
 This outlier would have inaccurately affected the vehicle stock calculations because many of the additional vehicle registrations were replacing destroyed vehicles.

-Vehicles that pre-date the dataset are still part of the current stock, so an estimate was calculated as to what registrations were before the dataset.
-Therefore, the projected sales patterns were calculated backwards from 2011 to 2003 based on later year registrations and money spent on vehicle imports as tracked by Tonga Customs.
+Vehicles that pre-date the dataset are still part of the current stock, so an estimate was calculated as to what registrations data were available before the dataset.
+Therefore, the projected sales patterns were calculated backwards from 2011 to 2003, based on later year registrations and money spent on vehicle imports as tracked by Tonga Customs.

 The “government vehicles” category was replaced by more granular data on government vehicles, and these vehicles were allocated to their weight-based categories.